avarga24/datamgmtguide_READDI-AC/docs/data-upload_guide.md

 **Calculated readout example**
 ![CDD Vault Calculation Example](assets/images/add_calculation_example.png)

+### Saving readouts as a template
+When importing experimental data into CDD Vault, field-mapping templates are crucial for efficiency and accuracy.
+Firstly, these templates expedite the upload process by eliminating the time-consuming task of manually mapping your data file headers to protocol readout definitions.
+Secondly, using a saved Mapping Template ensures consistency and prevents human error in mapping across different runs.

+Watch CDD Vault's tutorial on how to set up a readout as a template.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/mqtNqvYtFOw?si=rv9CB0ZO6F-1weN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For more information, please visit CDD Vault's [knowledge base link](https://support.collaborativedrug.com/hc/en-us/articles/360044568531-Using-Templates-to-Map-Fields-for-Import) on using templates to map fields for import.

 ## Step-by-step guide on importing your data
 **Before iniating the upload process, ensure that the following conditions have been met:**